00labs/huma-monorepo/0_doc/huma_protocol_whitepaper.md

 - Income Portfolio - It is a comprehensive view of users’ Web3 and Web2 income.
 Income Portfolio Adapters (IPA) can be developed to capture income from Web3 income sources such as on-chain payments, staking, mining, NFT royalty, Web3 payroll, and Web2 sources.
 The Income Portfolio Platform is built in such a way that any developers in the community can contribute and share the upside of the IPAs.
 Please refer to [IPA Developer Guide](IPA%20Developer%20Guide.md) for more information.
 - Receivable Management - We have developed infrastructures to allow receivables to be captured in the form of NFTs, transferred, and used to secure credit borrowing.
 - Evaluation Agent - This is an open platform for developers to contribute various risk underwriting models.
 Please refer to [Evaluation Agent Developer Guide](Evaluation%20Agent%20Developer%20Guide.md) for more information.
 - Aura - This is the layer for capturing, reporting, and leveraging credit trustworthiness.
-Auro is not in scope for our v1 protocol.
+Aura is not in scope for our v1 protocol.
 In v2, we will either compose a decentralized credit system or work with a consortium of innovators to define the new credit standard for Web3.
 - Lending Protocol - This is a generic lending pool.
 It is designed to suit a broad range of use cases from receivable refactoring to general credit line.
 Please refer to & [Huma Lending Protocol Technical Design](Huma%20Protocol%20Technical%20Design.md) for how to expand the protocol to launch more lending products.

 ## 2.0 Income Portfolio Platform